edgedb/edgedb/docs/stdlib/json.rst

         ... }'), 'w', '2');
         {}

-    Also, a default value can be supplied by using the :eql:op:`coalescence <coalesce>` operator:
+    If you want to supply your own default for the case where the path cannot be followed, you can do so using the :eql:op:`coalesce` operator:

     .. code-block:: edgeql-repl